as of July 10, 2018

 Employees confirm their commitment to refusing any contact with anti-social elements in the Compliance Oath that they sign every six months.

+When selecting suppliers and other business partners, PC DEPOT performs a survey when the relationship is first established and periodically thereafter as prescribed by PC DEPOT's rules.
+Contracts with business partners include a provision concerning the refusal to associate with anti-social elements.
 These contracts include a clause that allows PC DEPOT to terminate the contract if a business partner that signed a contract is later found to have a business relationship with anti-social elements.
 This provides a means for the elimination of any relationships with anti-social elements.

 The Company is a member of the Kanagawa Prefecture Corporate Defensive Measures Council.
 This council works closely with the police, attorneys, external survey agencies and other organizations to exchange and gather information.
 To respond to problems involving anti-social elements, the council works closely with the police, attorneys and other external organizations to achieve a resolution quickly.